orcasmedialab/lineupSim/README.md

         *   `--save-yaml` flag in `main.py` forces YAML generation even when using `--csv`.
 *   Supports executing simulations for:
     *   A specific lineup order provided via command-line arguments.
-    *   The default lineup order defined in `config.yaml` if no specific order is provided.
+    *   The default lineup order defined in the player data file (`data/players.yaml` by default).
 *   Includes an orchestrator script (`orchestrator.py`) to automatically simulate all 9!
 (362,880) possible lineup permutations and aggregate results into a summary CSV file.

 ## Directory Structure